Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 * **Alfresco Java Event API** - enables an Alfresco developer to work with the new Alfresco Event system from Java.
 * **Alfresco Java ReST API** - enables an Alfresco developer to work with the Alfresco ReST API 1.0 from Java.

-Make sure to read through the [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch) before continuing as this section assumes familiarity with the Content Services architecture and event system.
+Make sure to read through the [Platform architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch) before continuing as this section assumes familiarity with the Content Services architecture and event system.

 If you are not familiar with Alfresco ReST API version 1.0, then read through this [introduction]({% link content-services/latest/develop/rest-api-guide/index.md %}).